Your Path to Online Privacy

 For the future:

 I am continuously working on new bonus courses to help you learn more about privacy.
-Upcoming material will show you how to set up your own home server, how to create a private chat server for family and friends, how to get a truly private phone number (or dozens of numbers), and a guide to getting started with Linux.
+Upcoming material will show you how to set up your own home server, how to create a private chat server for family and friends, and a guide to getting started with Linux.

 But that’s only half of what you get…